hapijs/hapi/docs/Reference.md

 - `response` - the response object when set.
 The object can be modified but must not be assigned another object.
 To replace the response with another from within an extension point, use `reply(response)` to override with a different response.
-- `responses` - same as `pre` but represented as the response object created by the pre method.
+- `preResponses` - same as `pre` but represented as the response object created by the pre method.
 - `query` - an object containing the query parameters.
 - `raw` - an object containing the Node HTTP server objects. **Direct interaction with these raw objects is not recommended.**